Do you want to create a user review form on your WordPress website?

 You can see this tutorial to learn more about how to set up custom post types.

-Connecting Your Form to Posts
+Step 11: Connect Your Form to Posts

 You’re nearly there.
-Now it’s time to ensure that each form submitted is connected to the Reviews custom post type.
-Go to Settings » Post Submissions.
+Now it’s time to make sure that each form submitted is connected to the Reviews custom post type.

 - Turn on Post Submissions